sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Refernece to check: Dependability through Assuredness™ (O-DA) Framework: https://www2.opengroup.org/ogsys/catalog/C13F

-# TESTING PROCESS:
+# OVERVIEW OF THE TESTING PROCESS:

-The test of a system is the process of evaluating the real capabilities of the system related with its desired performance, and to check it complies with the design requisites.
+The test of a system is the process of evaluating the real capabilities of the system related with its desired/expected performance/behavior, and check it complies with the design requisites.

-Another important aspect, is that the test process helps to find and pin-point issues, bugs, faults or defects that may apppear in the system. the test proces is even helpful for identification of major cases or points in the system, that have been left out of the specifications or requirements, an actually need to be taken into account.
+Another important point, is that the test process helps to find and pin-point issues, bugs, faults or defects that may apppear in the system. the test proces is even helpful for identification of major cases or points in the system, that have been left out of the specifications or requirements, an actually need to be taken into account.

-A key concept to realice is: that **it is not the development process what asures of the quality of the system** (of course, it helps quite a lot) **, is the testing process what confirms and asures the quality of the project**
+A key concept to realice is: that **it is not the development process what asures of the quality of the system** (of course, it helps quite a lot), **is the testing process what confirms and asures the quality of the project**

 ## WHY IS TESTING IMPORTANT?